FallingReign/jira-field-formatter/MIGRATION.md

 # Migration Guide (v2 → v3)

 This guide summarizes the breaking changes and how to move to the new facade-based API.
+The final v3 design removed the interim dynamic classifier/mapper entirely—raw Jira schema is now passed through with only minimal formatting inference.

 ## Key Goals of v3
 - Single, noun-based entry points (`Fields`, `Issues`, `Projects`, `Users`, `Screens`, `Diagnostics`).
 - Remove legacy services (`FieldService`, `IssueService`) and scattered helpers.
-- Dynamic schema classification (no static mapping tables / constants export).
+- Eliminate static mapping tables / constants and ultimately any internal classification layer.
 - Batch formatting focuses on field names/ids; internal logic handles schema & types.

 ## Removed / Replaced